nprapps/nprapps.github.com/_posts/2015-10-14-how-to-apply.markdown

 ---
 layout: post
-title: "How to write a great cover letter for your internship at NPR Visuals"
+title: "How to apply to an internship at NPR Visuals"
-description: "We're working to make our job application process more accessible."
+description: "Write a cover letter, make a portfolio, and learn about our interview process."

 author: David Eads
 email: deads@npr.org